Healthy Recipes Blog

 Can I use low-fat Greek yogurt?

 I don't recommend that.
-For the best texture and flavor, I highly recommend using whole-milk Greek yogurt in this recipe.
+For the best texture and flavor, I highly recommend using whole-milk Greek yogurt.

 Can I use regular yogurt?